ajkachnic/kognise-tweet/README.md

 Generates a tweet from kognise...

-Uses a markov chain and generates tweets based off his tweeting history
+Uses a markov chain and generates tweets based off her tweeting history

 ## Usage